attention-survey/Efficient_Attention_Survey/README.md

 -----

-## Class 1: Hardware-Efficient Attention
+## Class 1: Hardware-efficient Attention

 💡 **Core Idea**: Accelerate attention by leveraging hardware characteristics.

 📝 **Overall Formulations**:

-Hardware-Efficient Attention for the prefilling stage can be formulated as:
+Hardware-efficient attention for the prefilling stage can be formulated as:
  <img src="./png_figs/formula1.png" width="50%" height="50%">

 Where $\Psi(\cdot), \Theta(\cdot)$ are preprocess functions to accelerate computation, e.g., quantization functions in SageAttention.

-Hardware-Efficient Attention for the decoding stage can be formulated as:
+Hardware-efficient attention for the decoding stage can be formulated as:
  <img src="./png_figs/formula2.png" width="50%" height="50%">

 Where $\Psi(\cdot), \Theta(\cdot)$ are KV cache preprocess functions.